-‘Days Of Our Lives’ Spoilers: NBC Trades Dena Higley For Ron Carlivati As New Head Writer– Good News For ‘DOOL’?
+‘Days Of Our Lives’ Spoilers: NBC Trades Dena Higley For Ron Carlivati As New Head Writer – Good News For ‘DOOL’?

 “We look forward to the fresh and compelling stories these changes will bring to Salem.”

-Based on a report from Celeb Dirty Laudry, Calivati’s inclusion in the DOOL writing team is good news for the show’s future, noting the fact that GH writer made sure that the show won’t suffer the same fate as One Life to Live.
+Based on a report from Celeb Dirty Laundry, Calivati’s inclusion in the DOOL writing team is good news for the show’s future, noting the fact that GH writer made sure that the show won’t suffer the same fate as One Life to Live.

 The outlet also explained how Carlivati’s “bold writing style” will be the savior of Days Of Our Lives, adding that what the writer lacks in knowledge about the show will be remedied by the inclusion of previous DOOL staff members like Quan and Thomas as creative consultants.